Which PureVita Limited Ingredient Recipes Get

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the potato protein, this looks like the profile of a kibble containing only a moderate amount of meat.
+When you consider the protein-boosting effects of the potato protein, flax seed and peas, this looks like the profile of a kibble containing a moderate amount of meat.

 PureVita Dog Food is a plant-based kibble using a moderate amount of various named meats and meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.